henrywu2019/BentoML/docs/source/deployment/knative.rst

 ======================================
-Deploy BentoML model server to KNative
+Deploy Kappa model server to KNative
 ======================================

-BentoML provides a convenient way to containerize the model API server with Docker:
+Kappa provides a convenient way to containerize the model API server with Docker:

     1. Find the SavedBundle directory with `bentoml get` command